arcamens/arcamens/site_app/static/site_app/help/index.md

 ![card-search-1](/static/site_app/help/card-search-1.png)

-In the above search/filter pattern it finds all cards that contain the strings 'render' and 'template' either in the label or data attribute.
+with the above search/filter pattern it finds all cards that contain the strings 'render' and 'template' either in the label or data attribute.
 The data attribute of a card it is the one that carries markdown.